laravel/docs/authorization.md

 <a name="policy-responses"></a>
 ### Policy Responses

+THIS ITEM IS ABOUT GATES E NOT ABOUT POLICIES
 So far, we have only examined policy methods that return simple boolean values.
 However, sometimes you may wish to return a more detailed response, including an error message.
 To do so, you may return an `Illuminate\Auth\Access\Response` from your policy method:

     use Illuminate\Auth\Access\Response;